pavi2410/semsearch/README.md

 ## How It Works

 1. **Crawling**: The engine crawls specified websites using Depth-first search and collects web pages' HTML content.
 It also extracts links to other pages for further crawling.
 This process outputs the content in the `webpages` directory.
-2. **Indexing**: It processes the collected pages and builds an index using the TF-IDF algorithm.
-This process outputs a list of documents and their corresponding TF-IDF scores as `docs.json` and `index.json` files respectively.
+2. **Indexing**: It processes the collected pages and builds an index using the BM25 algorithm.
+This process outputs a list of documents and their corresponding BM25 scores as `docs.json` and `index.json` files respectively.
-3. **Searching**: Users can input search queries, and the engine returns top-10 relevant results ranked by their TF-IDF scores.
+3. **Searching**: Users can input search queries, and the engine returns top-10 relevant results ranked by their BM25 scores.

 ## Contributing